cleverpush/cleverpush-developer-docs/docs/sdks/javascript/methods.md

     }
 }]);

-// set the second parameter to 'true' to skip the opt-in timeout:
+// Set the second parameter to 'true' to skip the opt-in timeout.
+// It will also show the opt-in if the user has previously denied or unsubscribed.
 CleverPush.push(['triggerOptIn', true, ...]);
 ```